 The dissemination and collection of information is critical to the success of the association and is the responsibility of the Information Committee.
-This committee shall be responsible for all areas of marketing, website development and maintenance, and association newsletters.
+This committee shall be responsible for all areas of marketing, media and communications.
 The Chief Information Officer will chair this committee.

 The Membership Committee shall oversee the maintenance of accurate records of the membership and shall, in all appropriate ways, urge those eligible to become members of the association.
 All Board Members representing specific constituencies, as well as the Regional Group Development Chair, will serve as ex officio voting members on the Membership Committee.

-The Nominations and Elections Committee will conduct all necessary Officer and Board Member nominations and elections in a fair and impartial manner.
-The duties include preparing the call for nominations and ballots for the officer and Board of Director positions as set forth in these Bylaws, reviewing and certifying the official results for any elections, and reporting this information to the appropriate person.
+The Governance Committee will conduct all necessary Officer and Board Member nominations and elections in a fair and impartial manner.
+The duties include preparing the call for nominations and ballots for the officer and Board of Director positions as set forth in these Bylaws, reviewing and certifying the official results for any elections, reporting this information to the appropriate person, and reviewing the bylaws, policies, procedures, every three years with the assistance of the Parliamentarian.
 To avoid any conflict of interest, the Chair and committee members should not be on any ballot as a candidate for an officer or Board Member position while serving on the committee.